 If your oscar measures less than four inches, it is a juvenile.
 These fish are fast growing, so smaller oscars need to eat more often.

-- Fish less than four-inches long - Feed at least three times each day until the fish's stomach look somewhat rounded.
+- For fish less than four-inches long - Feed at least three times each day until the fish's stomach look somewhat rounded.
 This should be no more than three minutes per feeding session.
 Feed about three to four pellets at a time and wait until they are finished before you add more pellets.

 - For fish at least five-inches long - Feedings can be cut back to twice a day and you can start adding in live food like insects.